torkotiuk/asset/readmy-backend.md

                   "name": "Samsung",
                   "price": 2700
                }
-               Make sure that in POSTMAN keys (name, price) make in ""
+               Make sure that in POSTMAN keys (name, price) made in ""

          - For testing use UUID to generate id-s